tu4mo/just-add-a-button/README.md

 - React with TypeScript
 - webpack with lazy-loading of button-component
-- styled-components, emotion and CSS Modules for styling
+- styled-components, emotion, CSS Modules and Tailwind CSS for styling
 - Google Fonts for a web font
 - Localized with react-i18next
 - Redux Toolkit to change button clicked state